 However, if you are found to be partially responsible for your injuries, your compensation will be reduced accordingly.
 For example, if you are found to be 10 percent responsible for your burn injuries, any award that you received would be reduced by 10 percent.

-Hospitals in San Antonio, TX
+Hospitals in Houston, TX for Burn Injuries

-Contact a San Antonio Burn Injury Lawyer Today
+Contact a Houston Burn Injury Lawyer Today